BackofenLab/Cherri/benchmark/README.md

 2. extract the interaction site: if the site shows an overlap of at least 5 nt with the support information rate it a "correct prediction", otherwise "wrong". this defines the *gold standard*.
 3. run CheRRI on the extracted interaction site: compare CheRRI's rating with the gold standard to assess whether CheRRI's prediction is correct (TRUE POS|NEG) or wrong (FALSE POS|NEG).

+We did this for the following tools

+- IntaRNA version ...
+- RIblast version ...
+- RIsearch2 version ...

+The interaction predictions, their correctness assignments and resp.
+CheRRI evaluations are provided in [...].

 Given this, we provide some statistics on the correctness of CheRRI's predictions.